Carbon-izer.com - The Katy Freeway Corridor

 Raising Cane's Chicken Fingers / 6015 Highway 6 North

 Raising Cane's #99 opened in February 2012 (the website used to have opening dates but they no longer do).
-Quite impressive considering the state of the building in (presumably) early January. https://webzoom.freewebs.com/theoldcopperfield/Album 05 Pic 13.jpg: Raising Cane's Chicken Fingers under construction on the west side of SH-6, Jan.
-2012.
+West Houston Archives has taken pictures in (presumably) early January and it is quite impressive considering the state of the building was in.

 Louisiana Famous Fried Chicken & Seafood / 5436 Hwy.
 6 N.